obrien-k/node-bigcommerce-mvc/README.md

 You should be able to run `node index.js` successfully, but when reaching the localhost:PORT your console might show errors when trying to access the database.

 # Errors

 I started running into an error which caused me to enable a dev dependency for v4.5.0 of the Handlebars NPM package, see https://handlebarsjs.com/api-reference/runtime-options.html#options-to-control-prototype-access for details.
 For this to work as expected, you need to install the app with developer dependencies, this can be done with the command `npm i -D`.

+# Developer Branch

+If you're on the dev branch, installing devDependencies also installs the node-hashtable and nan Node packages to enable use of variants in future iterations.